resheku/my-awesome/README.md

 - [juju/juju](https://github.com/juju/juju) - Orchestration engine that enables the deployment, integration and lifecycle management of applications at any scale, on any infrastructure (Kubernetes or otherwise).
 - [julien040/anyquery](https://github.com/julien040/anyquery) - Query anything (JSON, Salesforce, GitHub, etc.) with SQL and visualize your data with any MySQL-compatible BI tool.
 - [junegunn/fzf](https://github.com/junegunn/fzf) - :cherry_blossom: A command-line fuzzy finder
-- [k1LoW/tbls](https://github.com/k1LoW/tbls) - tbls is a CI-Friendly tool for document a database, written in Go.
+- [k1LoW/tbls](https://github.com/k1LoW/tbls) - tbls is a CI-Friendly tool to document a database, written in Go.
 - [kashav/fsql](https://github.com/kashav/fsql) - Search for files using a fun query language
 - [ktock/container2wasm](https://github.com/ktock/container2wasm) - Container to WASM converter
 - [kubecost/kubectl-cost](https://github.com/kubecost/kubectl-cost) - CLI for determining the cost of Kubernetes workloads